-Manchester University has an active Student Education Association (SEA).
-Membership in SEA has several advantages: informative meetings, opportunities for volunteer activities, published materials, conferences with students from other Universities, and liability insurance.
-Candidates are strongly encouraged to join SEA every year of University attendance.
+Manchester University has an active professional organization, known as Manchester Aspiring Educators (MAE).
+Membership in MAE has several advantages: informative meetings, opportunities for volunteer activities, published materials, conferences with students from other Universities, and liability insurance.
+Candidates are strongly encouraged to join MAE every year of University attendance.
 Membership looks good on a résumé and tells prospective employers that the candidate has a real interest in being a professional teacher.
 Candidates who keep yearly membership receipts will get a discount on their first year's Indiana State Teacher Association dues.

-The SEA is student run, so programming varies from year to year, depending on the current board.
+The MAE is student run, so programming varies from year to year, depending on the current board.
 Monthly activities are coordinated with the Arc Center of Wabash County to provide experiences with adults with developmental disabilities.
 There also are opportunities for local, state, and national leadership training and experience.

-Application forms to join SEA are available from one of the SEA officers or online at www.nea.org.
-Candidates check e-mail for SEA information.
-Heather Schilling is advisor and can help answer your questions.
+Application forms to join MAE are available from one of the MAE officers or online at www.nea.org.
+Candidates check e-mail for MAE information.
+Leslie Marlatt is advisor and can help answer your questions.
+You can contact her at lpmarlatt@manchester.edu